 If the door is opening a lot, then it’s going to be very drafty, so sometimes it’s good to have a way to block some of that arctic blast.

-And that would be with an enclosure or partition.
+And that would be with an enclosure or at least a full-height partition.

-Most likely an old vestibule was taken down and a more updated one was added, still in keeping with the Victorian architecture.
-This is a great solution for those “polar vorticies” ;] and to claim a space to store wet boots.
+Most likely, an old vestibule was taken down, and a more updated one was added, still in keeping with the Victorian architecture.
+This is a great solution for those “polar vortices” ;] and to claim a space to store wet boots.

-I love the partitions that are really like interior windows and doors.
+However, I especially love the partitions that are really like interior windows and doors.

-This is from the show Fixer Upper and is probably the most traditional example.
+This is from the show Fixer Upper and is probably the most classic example.

 One of my favorite glass partition walls – photo Anders Bergstedt – The post in the link is lovely too.

-Sorry, original source unknown.
+Sorry, the original source is unknown.
 This one requires a high ceiling.
-These of course, also work in loft spaces.
-I also love them when they have drapes.
+These, of course, also work in loft spaces, and I also love them when they have drapes.

 And while you’re there for a sec, if you’re not following me, please do so.
-I don’t care that much, but other people do. haha.
-And I’m just a few away from the 10,000 follower point.
-Something magical is supposed to happen when you reach that number.
+I don’t care that much, but other people do.
+Haha.

-Next up is the dreaded front door in the middle of the living room.
+Next up is the awkward front door in the middle of the living room.

-In my internet research travels, I came across this charming home of Corbin Thomas of the Blue Door living blog with a not-so-charming front door, as I said, smack dab in the middle of things.
-The link above will take you to her post, so you can see more of the room and her floor plan and ideas.
+In my internet research travels, I came across this charming home of Corbin Page of the Blue Door living blog with a not-so-charming front door, as I said, smack dab in the middle of things.
+The link above will take you to her post to see more of the room and her floor plan and ideas.

 Corbin also has a beautiful Instagram account, so please be sure to follow her as well.

-And that made me think of yet, another solution.
-It’s not a solution necessarily for the furniture arrangement, in Corbin’s case, but it comes close to working with what she’s done.
+In Corbin’s case, it’s not a solution necessary for the furniture arrangement, but it comes close to working with what she’s done.

 My last idea is these wonderful iron windows and doors that make beautiful partitions.

 The partition in front of the door could be something like this.
-Or more plain and probably with the wood muntins.
+Or plainer and probably with the wood muntins.

 These partitions are more contemporary but could also work in a variety of situations.
+But, since they take up very little space would be ideal if the room is very tight.
 I think that they are beautiful!

 Well, I hope that gave y’all some good ideas for making a foyer entry even when there is none.

-PS: Please be sure to check out this week’s hot sales if you have not done so.
+*** PS: Please be sure to check out this week’s HOT SALES! ***